==> Visiting this review from NZ? Read this article especially kiwi readers <==

 Want to see the Ecosa come to life before you go on to read all about it?
 Here’s a video of me and my husband unboxing ours after it arrived.

 The total height of the Ecosa mattress is 10 inches.
-It has a cover and three layers of foam.

 - The removable, breathable outer which is machine washable